Pretérito Pluscuamperfecto de Subjuntivo - Spanish RPG Grammar

 Type 3 Si Clauses express hypothetical situations in the past that didn't happen.
 They show what would have happened IF something else had occurred.
 In English: "If I had known, I would have come."

-SI + Pluperfect Subjunctive, Condicional Perfecto/Compuesto
+SI + Pluperfect Subjunctive, Conditional Perfect Indicative

-Si hubiera sabido, habría venido.
+Si hubiera/hubiese sabido, habría venido.

 = If I had known, I would have come.

-Si hubieras estudiado, habrías aprobado.
+Si hubieras/hubieses estudiado, habrías aprobado.

 = If you had studied, you would have passed.